geikha/hyper-hydra/doc/hydra-blend.md

 ### Important

 This extension overwrites Hydra's `layer`, `luma` and `mask` in order for them to stricly use premultiplied alpha.
-This means that if something doesn't look as expected, it's probably because the textures you're using aren't premultiplied and in a range from 0.0 to 1.0.
+This means that if something doesn't look as expected, it's probably because the textures you're using aren't premultiplied and in a range from 0.0 to 1.0. `noise` will surely give you problems as it ranges from -1 to 1.

  I could've handled this inside the blending modes but I didn't want to taker over your ability to purposefully glitch stuff.
 If something doesn't look as you expect it to look you can try to premultiply it by doing `tex.premultiply()` alias `tex.pm()`.
 It's a function I've added that will take care of any overloaded or mismatched values.

 ### Note